Saturday Supercade: Donkey Kong Junior

-Donkey Kong Jr. (voiced by Frank Welker) is searching for his father Donkey Kong, who has run away from a circus where Mario is its ringmaster.
-He befriends a greaser nicknamed "Bones" (voiced by Bart Braverman), who has a motorcycle and offers to help Junior by finding his dad with him.
+Donkey Kong Jr. (voiced by Frank Welker) is searching for his father Donkey Kong following his escape from the circus.
+He befriends a greaser nicknamed "Bones" (voiced by Bart Braverman), who has a motorcycle and offers to help Junior find his father.
 Donkey Kong Jr.'s catchphrase is "Monkey muscle!", which he tells to himself and Bones to inspire self-confidence.
 Bones often serves as the voice of reason when Donkey Kong Jr. bites off more than he can chew.